repleo/bounca/docs/source/tutorials/install_root_certificate.rst

 :header_title: Guide to add self-generated root certificate authorities for 8 operating systems and browsers
 :header_subtitle: Easy installation of self-generated root certificates
+.. _install_root_certificates:

-Install self-generated root certificate authorities
+Install self-generated root certificates
 ===================================================

 Most operating systems offer the ability to add additional trust rules for self-generated root certificate authorities.
 When the root certificate is trusted by the operating system, the system will accept all its signed certificates.

 This guide shows how to add a root certificate to 8 populair operating systems and browsers.
 Installation is most times easy if you set al the flags right.
 After having trusted the certificate you will see the green lock for your self-signed certificates.

 The prerequisite is that you have downloaded the root certificate file, or made it available via a website.
 The root certificate PEM file is public and you can distribute it to everyone.
 While distributing the certificate make sure you use secured connections and provide the fingerprint via a separate channel so the receiver can verify the root certificate is not intercepted.